JaneJeon/bazaar-backend/docs/api.md

 When a user accesses a page of form `/users/reset?token=YOUR_TOKEN_HERE`, a PATCH request should be sent to this endpoint (containing the exact same `YOUR_TOKEN_HERE` querystring value) to reset the user's password.
 Field `password` is expected (the new password).

 ### <a name="patchu"></a>PATCH `/users`

+### <a name="patchuu"></a>PATCH `/users/:userId`

+This route is used for admins/superusers to change a user's details (minus the avatar).
+ALL changes are allowed (including `banned`).
+Only superusers can promote/demote users, except for admins recusing themselves (i.e. changing their own `status` from "admin" to "user").

+On change, returns the user's new token and invalidates their previous tokens.

 ### <a name="delu"></a>DELETE `/users`